dnum-mi/referentiel-applications-specs/docs/GestionDroits.md

 ## Authentification d'une application

-**Work in progress : ** The following protocol is not deefoinitive, but allow to progress.
+**Work in progress** The following protocol is not definitive, but allow to progress.
 Coming evolutions will impact the CANEL API with the use of a token server (API GW ?) allowing the control of token.

 ### Init
 A JWT token is defined by the CANEL product team, and provided to DSO team: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJBUFBMSSIsIm5hbWUiOiJEU08iLCJpYXQiOjE1MTYyMzkwMjJ9.hBob79fE97VlChR27KFFjTn22OEoEy202TotgfNvntU